blackbaud-services/prismic-utils/readme.md

 **Nest deserialized data**

-Use kebab case when naming your Prismic fields nest your deserialized data.
+Use kebab case when naming your Prismic fields to nest your deserialized data.

 E.g. `header-title` will deserialize to `{ header: { title: '' } }`